ComputeCanada/2017-11-15-ualberta/spreadsheet_lessons/00-intro.md

 - Basic quality control and data manipulation in spreadsheets
 - Exporting data from spreadsheets

-The **cardinal rules** of using spreadsheet programs for organizing data:
+The **cardinal rules** of using spreadsheet programs with research data:

 	1. Put all your variables in columns.
 	2. Put each observation in its own row.
 	3. Leave the raw data raw - don’t mess with it!
-	4. Export to a text based format like CSV.
+	4. Export to a text based format like CSV before sharing with another program.

 In reality, though, many researchers use spreadsheet programs for much more than this.
 We use them to create data tables for publications, to generate summary statistics, and make figures.

-In this lesson, we will assume that you are most likely using Excel as your primary spreadsheet program.
+In this lesson, we will assume that you are most likely using Excel as your primary spreadsheet program, but, again, this really doesn't matter for what we will be doing today so use any spreadsheet program you are comfortable with.

 In this lesson, we’re going to talk about: